kubeslice/kubeslice-controller/CONTRIBUTING.md

 This can be done by adding `--signoff` to your git command line

 ## Code of conduct
-Please make sure to read and observe our [Code of Conduct].
+Please make sure to read and observe our [Code of Conduct](https://github.com/kubeslice/kubeslice-controller/blob/doc/AM-4043-Contribution-Guide/code_of_conduct.md).

 ## Contributor Workflow